-- Driver’s license violations (like if you did not have your license with you when you got your ticket, or it was expired)
+- Driver’s license violations (if you did not have your license with you when you got your ticket, or it was expired)

 - Car insurance violations where you have car insurance but did not have proof of insurance when the police pulled you over (remember, in California, you must have car insurance by law)

-- Car registration violations (like if your registration is expired, or you did not have it with you when the police asked you for it).
+- Car registration violations (if your registration is expired, or you did not have it with you when the police requested it).

-When you fix the problem, get an authorized person to sign the “Certificate of Correction” part of your ticket.
-Take the proof of correction to the court and pay the dismissal fee before the deadline.
+When we fix your fix it ticket, we’ll have an authorized person sign the “Certificate of Correction” portion of your ticket.
+We’ll save you the time and inconvenience and take the proof of correction to the court and pay the dismissal fee on your behalf before the deadline.
 You can check your ticket or contact the court to see if the court accepts proof of correction by mail.
-The court will then dismiss your case and it will not go on your record.
-You must take or mail the signed ticket with proof of correction to the court along with your dismissal fee.
-Do this before the deadline on your ticket.
+The court will then dismiss your case and it will not appear on your record.
+You or us will then take or mail the signed ticket with proof of correction to the court along with your dismissal fee.
+This must be done before the deadline on your ticket.
 The court will then dismiss your case.